@RequestMapping handler methods

 A

-can be returned to write multiple objects to the response asynchronously; also supported as the body within aResponseEntity
+ResponseBodyEmittercan be returned to write multiple objects to the response asynchronously; also supported as the body within aResponseEntity. -

 An

-can be returned to write Server-Sent Events to the response asynchronously; also supported as the body within aResponseEntity
+SseEmittercan be returned to write Server-Sent Events to the response asynchronously; also supported as the body within aResponseEntity. -

 A

-can be returned to write to the response OutputStream asynchronously; also supported as the body within aResponseEntity
+StreamingResponseBodycan be returned to write to the response OutputStream asynchronously; also supported as the body within aResponseEntity. -

 Any other return type is considered to be a single model attribute to be exposed to the view, using the attribute name specified through